 Youth and smoking

-The decision to start smoking has been linked to several key factors including individual characteristics such as age and sex, the immediate social environment (particularly friends and family), and the broader social environment such as school and community.1 Research shows that the younger a person starts smoking, the more difficult it will be to quit later in life.2
+The decision to start smoking is linked to several key factors including individual characteristics (i.e. age and sex), the immediate social environment (i.e. friends and family), and the broader social environment (i.e. school and the community).1 Research shows that the younger a person is when they start smoking, the more difficult it will be to quit later in life.1,2

-- Characters using or handling tobacco (e.g., smoking a cigarette, cigar or pipe, using chewing tobacco or shisha).
+- Characters using or handling tobacco (e.g. smoking a cigarette, cigar, using chewing tobacco).

-- Tobacco use in the background (e.g., open package of cigarettes, tin of chewing tobacco).
+- Tobacco use in the background (e.g. an open package of cigarettes, or tin of chewing tobacco).

-In Canada, on-screen smoking is one of the few ways that smoking is still being promoted to children and youth.
-Lowering the amount of on-screen smoking that children and youth see is an effective way to help reduce their likelihood of smoking.
-For more information about tobacco use in the movies and to learn how you can help make movies smoke-free, visit their website at: www.smokefreemovies.ca
+In Canada, on-screen smoking is one of the last remaining ways that smoking can still be promoted to children and youth.
+Reducing the exposure of on-screen smoking among children and youth can prevent their likelihood of initiating smoking later in life.
+For more information about tobacco use in the movies and to learn how you can help make movies smoke-free, visit the Ontario Coalition for Smoke-Free Movies website at: www.smokefreemovies.ca.